PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

 For Talawa Admin, we had employed the following branching strategy to simplify the development process and to ensure that only stable code is pushed to the `master` branch:

 - `develop`: For unstable code and bug fixing
-- `main`: Where the stable production ready code lies.
+- `master`: Where the stable production ready code lies.
 This is our default branch.

 #### Conflict Resolution